Welcome to the A+ Scholarship Program.

 A+ Scholarship FAQ

-Can I transfer to OTC to use A+ Program Funding?
+Can I transfer to Ozarks Tech to use A+ Program Funding?

 Transferring with A+

-A student may transfer from another college or university and utilize A+ Program funding at OTC contingent upon the following:
+A student may transfer from another college or university and utilize A+ Scholarship funding at Ozarks Tech contingent upon the following:

-- The student must complete steps to receive A+ Program funding
+- The student must complete steps to receive A+ Scholarship funding

-- Cumulative grade point average established at a previous institution will not impact A+ eligibility at time of transfer to OTC
+- Cumulative grade point average established at a previous institution will not impact A+ eligibility at time of transfer to Ozarks Tech.

-The student must maintain full time enrollment (12 credit hours in fall and spring & 6 credit hours if enrolled for summer) and maintain at least a 2.50 cumulative grade point average of OTC coursework to remain eligible for A+ Program funding.
+The student must maintain full time enrollment (12 credit hours in fall and spring & 6 credit hours if enrolled for summer) and maintain at least a 2.50 cumulative grade point average of Ozarks Tech coursework to remain eligible for A+ Scholarship funding.

 Can I receive A+ funding and attend school less than full-time?